 Video of the Day

 Any bacteria or fungus located on the surface of the skin can cause a boil.
 Boils are quite common and are usually caused by the bacteria Staphylococcus aureus, the most common bacteria found on the skin.
 When the hair follicle is damaged by a scratch or other break in the skin, the bacteria is able to move deeper into the follicular tissues, causing an infection and resulting in a boil.
-Boils may appear after taking antibiotics and are more common in diabetic and immune compromised individuals.
+Boils may appear after taking antibiotics and are more common in people with diabetes or people who are immune compromised.